UAE: Soon, get your EV charged from anywhere with new service

 Alaa El Huni, Chief Business Officer at Cafu said: “As a home-grown brand, it gives us great pride to offer this service to our customers here, enabling them to benefit from the convenience and efficiency we already provide with our fuel delivery service.
 We aim to support the UAE’s drive to move to sustainable transport by enhancing options for recharging, further encouraging drivers to switch to EVs and reduce the impact of carbon emissions on our environment.”

-The new EV charging service will leverage the same class-leading AI-driven tech solution already used with the fuel delivery service and is accessed via Cafu’s Internet of Things-enabled platform.
-The service will not only be made available to individual consumers via the Cafu app, but also to fleets who want to switch to EV use but face high costs and long lead times for installing charging stations at their depots.
-The addition of semi-mobile locations to Cafu’s network allows direct current fast chargers (DCFCs) to scale faster by removing the reliance on grid power and reducing costs and lead times.
+The new service will leverage the same class-leading AI-driven tech solution already used with the fuel delivery service and is accessed via Cafu’s Internet of Things-enabled platform.
+The service will not only be made available to individual consumers via the company's app, but also to fleets who want to switch to EV use but face high costs and long lead times for installing charging stations at their depots.
+The addition of semi-mobile locations to the company's network allows direct current fast chargers (DCFCs) to scale faster by removing the reliance on grid power and reducing costs and lead times.

 Alaa El Huni.
 Photo: Supplied